 Hence we have listed them as well for your reference!!

-Talend is an open source tool owned by Talend organization for data warehousing.
+Talend is an open-source tool owned by Talend organization for data warehousing.
 It is a very powerful data integration and ETL tool.
-Its advanced features make it easy to use and has attracted many users too.
+Its advanced features make it easy to use and have attracted many users too.
 It provides progressive business solutions while having a comparatively lower cost.